CUSTOM WINE + walking TOUR: TUSCANY

 Walk the wine roads of Montalcino & San Gimignano

-Welcome to our Tuscan wine & hiking tour.
+Welcome to our wine + walking tour in Tuscany’s Montalcino and San Gimignano wine zones.
 After a pick-up in Florence, we drive two hours south to Montalcino, our base for the next three days.
 We’ll drop off our bags at the hotel, then enjoy a complementary welcome lunch.
 If the sun is not too hot, we’ll eat al fresco, watching village life go by as we dine on Tuscan dishes like panzanella (bread salad) or homemade pici pasta with ragú.

 Then, we embark on our warm-up hike: a loop heading down, then up the hill of Montalcino.
 Though relatively short (under two hours), you’ll work up a sweat, since Montalcino is Tuscany’s highest wine zone (680 meters).